-In 2015, the Fund was awarded to 15 Irish SMEs and micro enterprises.
+In 2016, the Fund was awarded to 15 Irish SMEs and micro enterprises.
 The independent judging panel selected a shortlist of 30 companies and from this 10 winners were chosen by a public vote with the remaining five winners being selected by the judges.
 The 15 winners each received a tailored programme of consultancy, training and web development services which provided them with the e-tools and know-how to 'optimise' their online presence, hence positioning them for future growth via online sales.
-In 2015, OPTIMISE was extended to provide the winners with a series of masterclasses focussed on areas such as mobile marketing, online advertising, online purchasing behaviour and website optimisation.
+The winners were also provided with a series of masterclasses focussed on areas such as mobile marketing, online advertising, online purchasing behaviour and email marketing.